iovation/rpmcpan/README.md

 But you probably won't want to mess with the prefix.

-If you want to rebuild *all* of the RPMs, not just those that have had their spec files changed, pass `--all`.
+If you want to rebuild *all* of the RPMs, not just those that have been updated since the last run, pass `--all`.

     ./bin/rpmcpan --version 5.20.1 --all